-John Cena’s Peacemaker was one of the stand-out characters of DC’s new smash hit, The Suicide Squad — and if you can’t get enough of him, the good news is we’ll see plenty more in the Peacemaker TV spin-off currently in the works for HBO Max.
+John Cena’s Peacemaker was one of the stand-out characters of DC’s new smash hit, The Suicide Squad — and if you can’t get enough of him, the good news is we’ll see plenty more in the Peacemaker TV spin-off, coming to Binge this January.

 Here’s everything we know about the show so far, including when we’ll be able to watch it in Australia.

 The first three episodes will be available to stream on January 13, with the remaining five episodes available to stream on Binge weekly on Thursdays, with the season finale available on February 17.